Table of Contents

-Don't know what a dispute is?
-Check out our article about Jobber Payments disputes.
+Don't know what a dispute or where to start?
+Check out our article about Jobber Payments disputes or this comprehensive guide to Chargebacks for Field and Home Services Merchants.

 - Accept the dispute to provide the payment back to your client

-- Respond to the dispute by submitting evidence the charge was valid
+- Challenge the dispute by submitting evidence the charge was valid

-We recommend that you reach out to your client first before choosing to accept or respond to a dispute!
-Oftentimes disputes occur because of a misunderstanding between the client and the company - it's possible that your client may not have recognized the charge on their credit card statement, or forgotten that they had service done.
+We recommend that you reach out to your client first before choosing to accept or challenge the dispute!
+Oftentimes disputes occur because of a misunderstanding between the client and the company–it's possible that your client may not have recognized the charge on their credit card statement, or forgotten that they had service done.

 If a client confirms that the dispute was made in error, it is still important for you to respond to that dispute with the correct evidence so that the bank knows you are not accepting the dispute.